Apr 25, 2021

 Apart from spending a lot of money, you’ll spend a lot of time until you have a prototype that can then be taken to mass manufacturing.

 You’ll also have to do testing to make sure the product meets any required certification – this can take months.

 You will also have to pay for setting up a new production line, including plastic injected molds which are always very expensive.

 But you already planned for all of that, so what else could go wrong?

 Original Equipment Manufacturer (OEM) and IP Protection

 Well, if your product becomes a hit in the market, chances are that someone will want to copy your product, after sending so much money on R&D that’s the least you want.

+Make sure you do some work to protect your IP.
 In a way, many companies that use OEM must feel like Coca-Cola.